-- As much as to eight (8) kw.....60 %
+- As much as to eight (8) kw......60 % - For the rest of power40 %

 By the practise we can use Bergman pipe under the plaster and on the plaster.
 But the plastic pipe can use only under the plaster.

 THE PROCESS ROW FOR THE ILLUMINATION DRAWING PROJECTS